marcos-abreu/monaco/docs/getting-started.md

         app.transitionTo(videosView);
     }));

 The goal of a controller is to collect the necessary data, process it and create an object capable of presenting the data on the user screen.
-To understand more about **Monaco** controllers please check the [platform overview](/docs/platform-overview.md) doc.
+To understand more about **Monaco** controllers please check the [platform overview doc](/docs/platform-overview.md).

 ### Monaco Collections and Models

-You saw that on the controllers we need to collect the data, this is done through the use of **Monaco.Model** and **Monaco.Collection**.
+One of the things you should do on a controller is to collect the necessary data, this is done through the use of **Monaco.Model** and **Monaco.Collection**.

-    // adding necessary collections and models
     app.add('Users', Monaco.Collection.extend({
+        url : '/api/v1/users',
         cacheLocal : true,
         cacheExpire : 360 // 6 hours
     }));

     app.add('User', Monaco.Model.extend({
+        url : function() {
+            return this.collection.url + this.get('id');
+        },
         collection : Users
     });